sakshijain009/Corona-Vaccine-Management-System/README.md

 # VIYOND
 #### _V for Virus, Will not Go Beyond.._ <br>
-This project is developed as an academic project.
+This project is developed as an academic project for DBMS subject.
 It is Web Application based on management of Corona Vaccine which runs on localhost server.

 ### Prerequisites
 Must haves: